sathvikb007/CIFAR10-Dataset-CNN/README.md

 The project aims to classify the given data into its appropriate class by employing a 6 layered convolutional neural network.
-It utilizes convolutional, pooling, regularization and data augmentation techniques thereby achieving a training and test accuracy of 86.35% each.
+It utilizes convolutional, pooling, regularization and data augmentation techniques .
+Various models have been trained and the last model in the file has achieved a training and test accuracy of 86.35% each.

 The code is written in Python with the help of the popoular deep learning framework Keras.